Sunday is Easter, when Jesus allegedly rose from the dead. (I’m Jewish, so I have my doubts.)

 Being editor of your student newspaper is the first time you’ll ever be in charge of something substantial without an adult wielding veto power.

 At FAU, that means you oversee an $80,000 budget.
 You hire the staff.
-And if any adults try to fuck with your freedom of the press, you call other adults who defend you (like the UP editor did last year).
+And if any adults try to fuck with your freedom of the press, you call other adults who defend you (like the UP editor did just recently).

 This is heady stuff, and you’ll learn through osmosis some really big Life Lessons…

 1. Delegate or die.
 Up until now, you’ve kicked ass by doing instead of delegating.
 Group project for a class?
 You picked up the slack for the losers who did nothing.
 Waiting tables for collective tips?
 You out-hustled everyone for your share.
-But a student newspaper has too many moving parts to handle deftly by yourself.
-You’ve always harshly judged those who don’t work like you do, but now you’re forced to train and motivate them.
-You’ll become more compassionate, or you’ll fail.
+But a student newspaper has too many moving parts to deftly handle by yourself.
+You’ve always harshly judged those who don’t work has hard as you do, but now you’re forced to train and motivate them.
+You’ll become more compassionate.
+Or you’ll fail.

 3. Save some or none at all.
 Being in charge means doing your best with scarce resources.
 Ever heard of the word “triage”?
 It’s a military term meaning to save as many wounded soldiers as you can – by letting the worst-hurt die.
 Likewise, you have neither the time nor money to save your entire newspaper.
 Some sections and some staffers will perish so you can excel where you deem best for your readers.
 It’s easy to rip leaders who make such tough calls.
 It’s hard to be the one making them – and explaining them.

 4. Size doesn’t matter, decisions do.
-As editor of a large student daily and now an adviser at a small student weekly, I can tell you this: It’s better to be the editor at a crappy newspaper than a reporter at an award-winning newspaper.
+As editor of a large student daily and an adviser at a small student weekly, I can tell you this: It’s better to be the editor at a crappy newspaper than a reporter at an award-winning newspaper.
 You’ll learn more about journalism and life being big in a small pond than being small in a big pond.
-And you’ll be forever skeptical of artifice – if someone tells you they graduated from Harvard (as my grandfather did) you won’t assume they’re a genius (my grandfather sure wasn’t).
+And you’ll be forever skeptical of artifice.
+If someone tells you they graduated from Harvard (as my grandfather did), you won’t assume they’re a genius.
+(My grandfather sure wasn’t.)
 You’ll judge them on what they do, not on who they are.

 6. If it doesn’t kill you, it makes you.

 Surviving a term as college editor is like surviving cancer.
-As someone who’s done both, I can tell you: You’ll no longer sweat the small stuff.
+As someone who’s done both twice, I can tell you: You’ll no longer sweat the small stuff.
 You’ll become just a little bit braver about your decisions and a little bit bolder about your journalism.

 Winston Churchill once said, “There is nothing more exhilarating than to be shot at without incident.”
 He would’ve made an excellent college newspaper editor.